Keywords

 The proposed scoping review will be conducted in accordance with the Joanna Briggs Institute (JBI) methodology for scoping reviews (Peters et al., 2020).
 This scoping review protocol was registered on the Open Science Framework (OSF) database on 21st February 2025 and reporting will be guided in accordance with the Preferred Reporting Items for Systematic Reviews and Meta-Analyses Protocols (PRISMA-P) statement (Moher et al., 2015).
 This protocol will be conducted in accordance with the JBI methodology for scoping reviews to ensure a systematic methodology that can be replicated.
 In addition, the scoping review framework proposed by Arksey and O’Malley (2005) is used to structure this protocol, which suggests five steps: (i) identifying the research question, (ii) identifying relevant studies, (iii) selecting studies, (iv) charting the data, and (v) collating, summarising, analysing, and presenting results.
 The planned scoping review will be reported in accordance with the PRISMA Extension for Scoping Reviews (PRISMA-ScR) (Tricco et al., 2018).

-1. To identify and summarise the core elements (i.e., content, delivery, resources, length, and format) of non-pharmacological interventions/supports for adolescents and young adults who have had a cancer diagnosis to support return to education and/or work.
+The primary aim of this scoping review is to identify and summarise the core elements (i.e., content, delivery, resources, length, and format) of non-pharmacological interventions/supports for adolescents and young adults who have had a cancer diagnosis to support return to education and/or work.

-2. To identify and summarise measures used to test the impact of these type of interventions on education and/or work and other outcomes.
+1. To identify and summarise measures used to test the impact of these type of interventions on education and/or work and other outcomes.

-3. To identify the most commonly used theoretical frameworks underpinning programmes that support return to education and/or work for AYAs.
+2. To identify the most commonly used theoretical frameworks underpinning programmes that support return to education and/or work for AYAs.

 The aim of this scoping review is to explore and chart the evidence relating to non-pharmacological interventions that support education and/or employment for AYAs.

-Data extraction will focus on identifying and charting data relating to non-pharmacological interventions that support education and/or employment outcomes for AYAs following a cancer diagnosis.
+Data extraction will focus on identifying and charting data relating to interventions that support education and/or employment outcomes for AYAs following a cancer diagnosis.
 A data charting form will be developed using Microsoft Excel.
-This will be developed using the JBI data extraction tool and will be guided by the Intervention Development and Replication (TIDieR) checklist (Hoffmann et al., 2014), which systematically describes interventions and their characteristics to support future replication.
+This will be developed using the JBI data extraction tool and will be guided by the Intervention Development and Replication (TIDieR) checklist (Hoffmann et al., 2014) (Appendix 2), which systematically describes interventions and their characteristics to support future replication.
 Two reviewers will pilot the data charting form by independently extracting data from the first ten included studies.
 They will then meet to confirm consistency in their approach in data extraction as well as establishing suitability of the data charting form.
 The form may be subject to amendment as familiarity with selected studies necessitates a need for capturing further information.
-Where uncertainty occurs, a third reviewer (DC) will be consulted and resolved through discussion.
+Where uncertainty occurs, a third reviewer will be consulted and resolved through discussion.

 The data extraction tool will collect the following data related to included studies/resources: